Rice Kheer Recipe

 Scrape the sides of the pan every 8-10 minutes and add the solidified milk back to the pan.

-Note – The perfectly cooked kheer will be thick and creamy like a chunky custard and have rice grains almost incorporated into the milk.
+Note – The perfectly cooked kheer will be thick and creamy, like a chunky custard, with rice grains almost incorporated into the milk.

-Keep in consideration that it will thicken some more once cooled.
+Keep in mind that it will thicken further once cooled.

-Once the kheer has thickened to the right consistency, stir in ¼ cup granulated white sugar and ½ teaspoon cardamom powder and cook for a minute.
+Once the kheer has thickened to the desired consistency, stir in ยผ cup granulated white sugar and ยฝ teaspoon cardamom powder, and cook for an additional minute.

-Check for sugar and add more if required and cook for another minute for it to dissolve.
+Check for sugar; add more if necessary, and cook for an additional minute to allow it to dissolve.

 Note – Never add sugar before the rice is fully cooked.
-The rice stops cooking as soon as the sugar is added and if it’s not cooked well, you will be left with uncooked grains, how much ever you cook it later.
+The rice stops cooking as soon as the sugar is added, and if it’s not cooked well, you will be left with uncooked grains.
+However, you cook it later.

-Garnish with almond and cashew nut slivers and dried rose petals and serve hot or chilled.
+Garnish the rice kheer with almond and cashew nut slivers and dried rose petals, and serve hot or chilled.

 Frequently Asked Questions